erray007/nvgt_tools/README.md

 # nvgt_tools
- In this warehouse you can find some tools that you can use for non-visual game kits.
+ You can find some things that can be used for the non-visual game development kit that Sam Tupy is developing in this repository.